OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/courses.md

 # Other Courses about Open Source

-When decideing on what to include in a course about Open Source and Open Source Development it is worth to look at what other related courses exist and what is their content.
+When deciding on what to include in a course about Open Source and Open Source Development it is worth to look at what other related courses exist and what is their content.
 So on this page I tried to collect all the similar courses.
 If you know about others, please open an issue or even send a Pull-Request to include them.